Temmarie/books_api/README.md

 - `cd` into the project directory
 - Run `bundle install` to get all necessary gems installed.
 - Run `rails db:migrate` to migrate all databases.
-- Run `rails s -p 3001` to open the app on another port because React apps open on `port 3000` by default.
+- Run `rails s` to open the app on another port because React apps open on `port 3000` by default.
-- Copy `http://localhost:3001/` to your frontend app and use the various end points to access the API functionalities.
+- Copy `http://localhost:3004/` to your frontend app and use the various end points to access the API functionalities.

 ### Feel free to check the [issues page](https://github.com/Temmarie/Book-api/issues) and leave your contributions.